How to Contact Uber for Help: Uber Customer Service

 24/7 Uber Phone Number: 800-593-7069

-The 24/7 customer service Uber phone number is 800-593-7069 and while there’s usually a 1-2 minute wait to talk to a rep, the help you get here can be a bit hit or miss.
+The 24/7 customer service Uber phone number is 800-593-7069, and while there’s usually a 1-2 minute wait to talk to a rep, the help you get here can be a bit hit or miss.

 BONUS TIP: Find Your Answer On RSG

-If you have a question, I’ve probably already answered it somewhere on the site or in an article, podcast, YouTube video, in the Q&A section, or all of the above.
+If you have a question, I’ve probably already answered it somewhere on the site or in an article, podcast, YouTube video, Q&A section, or all of the above.
 I have a handy search function (magnifying glass) on the right-hand sidebar.

 Uber and Lyft don’t make it easy for new drivers to get help – that’s why I created The Rideshare Guide, your ultimate go-to guide for every Uber, Lyft, or rideshare question you could have.
-The Guide is based on my years as a driver, and talking to and helping out drivers like you.
+The Guide is based on my years as a driver and talking to and helping out drivers like you.
 Check it out here.

 Frequently Asked Questions